caprisys/helm-charts/README.md

 * [Kivitendo](https://github.com/kivitendo/kivitendo-erp): there is currently no official chart
 * [Passless Operator](https://github.com/wavesoftware/passless-operator): there is currently no official chart
 * [Percona Operator for MySQL](https://github.com/percona/percona-helm-charts/tree/main/charts/ps-operator): there is an official chart (see link), but it works only for namespaced deployments
+* [Cert-Manager ClouDNS DNS01 Provider](https://github.com/mschirrmeister/cert-manager-webhook-cloudns/tree/master/deploy/cert-manager-webhook-cloudns): there is an official chart (see link), but it does not allow to restrict securityContext settings
+* [kube-oidc-proxy](https://github.com/TremoloSecurity/kube-oidc-proxy/tree/master/deploy/charts/kube-oidc-proxy): there is an official chart (see link), but it does not allow to restrict securityContext settings
+* Sealed Secrets: deprecated

 ## Installing Charts from this Repository